Shizheng-Wen/Personalweb/content/project/ML Nanoscale Heat Transfer/index.md

 ---
-title: A Machine Learning Strategy for Modeling and Inverse Design of Near-Field Radiative Heat Transfer
+title: A Machine Learning Strategy for Modeling and Optimal Design of Near-Field Radiative Heat Transfer
-summary: We proposed a machine learning assisted frame for modeling and inverse design of problems in near-field radiative heat transfer.
+summary: We proposed a machine learning assisted frame for modeling and optimal design of problems in near-field radiative heat transfer.
 tags:
 - Nanoscale Heat Transfer
 - Machine Learning
-date: "2020-11-27T00:00:00Z"
+date: "2022-08-10 T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""